Can India and Israel help drive cooperation in the Middle East? | DW | 20.10.2021

 However, any similar quadrilateral cooperation in the Middle East is likely to focus more on fostering economic, technology and development ties, rather than the security-oriented dialogue aimed at the Indo-Pacific.

-Nevertheless, India-Israel cooperation in counter-terrorism and defense has expanded over the past few years.
+Nevertheless, India-Israel cooperation on counterterrorism and defense has expanded over the past few years.
 Israel has been one of the largest suppliers of military hardware to India with defense trade between the two countries valued at about $1 billion annually.

 Energy and economic ties between India and the UAE have also expanded significantly.